philipp-horstenkamp/auto_print/docs/usage.rst

 * **print**: Whether to print the document (true/false)
 * **show**: Whether to open the document with the default application (true/false)

+For detailed CLI commands to manage configuration, see the :ref:`cli` section.

 Document Routing Logic
 ----------------------

-Auto-print uses the following logic to route documents:
+Auto Print uses the following logic to route documents:

 1. The program receives a file path as an argument
 2. It extracts the filename from the path
-3. It compares the filename against each configuration section:
+3. It compares the filename against each configuration section in order:
    - If both prefix and suffix match, the file is processed according to that section
-   - If a prefix or suffix is not specified in a section, that part of the check is always considered a match
+   - If a prefix or suffix is not specified in a section, that part is always considered a match
 4. For the first matching section, the file is:
    - Printed directly to the specified printer if "print" is true
    - Opened with the default application if "show" is true